WHEN: Hatchlings – 3 times weekly; Adults- 1-2 times weekly

 Nasturtium (leaves and flowers)

 Squash (includes pumpkin)

-Less than 5% Protein - Too much protein has been linked to fatty liver disease.
+Feed less than 5% protein - Too much protein has been linked to fatty liver disease.
 Traditionally animal protein sources such as dog food have been recommended.
 However tortoises are herbivores (vegetarians) and protein should be supplied as a plant based source.
 Any legume is a source of protein and should be limited to 5% of less of the total diet.
 Tortoises that are allowed to graze and get a varied diet of greens will get adequate amounts of protein without supplementing.

 Comment: The advantage of commercial diets is that they are easier to use than preparing a balanced salad several times a week.
 The disadvantage is that in spite of the claims that the commercial diets are complete and balanced, they may not be so.
 The ingredients are items that a tortoise in the wild would never have access to.
 Symptoms from eating an unbalanced diet may take years to develop.

 Natural Sunlight is an important factor in the process of metabolizing calcium, vitamin A, and vitamin D. Reptiles including tortoises can not survive without it